gebhartn/gebhart.website/content/blog/rust-part-one.md

 Above, we have exhaustive matching as dictated by the `match` keyword and handle or happy path by returning the integer, or printing an error message and continuing our loop in the error case.

 All things considered, this was a pretty painless introduction to the language and a great first step.

+{% banner() %}
+<b>NOTE:</b> This series is all about me learning Rust, so if you happen to read this and discover that I have made some fatal error or have a fundamental misunderstanding of a concept, please feel more than welcome to correct me aggressively!
+{% end %}

 [1]: https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html
 [2]: https://doc.rust-lang.org/book/title-page.html